Mission Intermediate Grade Center is the home of 4th, 5th, and 6th grade students.

 Mrs. Judy Martin is the full-time counselor for Mission IGC.
 Mrs. Martin is available to assist students, parents, and teachers as needed.
 Mrs. Martin supervises the Mission IGC Peer Mediation program, the Gifted and Talented Program, and works with small groups of students on various topics.
 She is available for individual counseling upon request of the student, teacher, or parent, as time permits.

-Stephanie Hurt is the Mission IGC Registrar and Chrissie McGrath is the Mission IGC Receptionist.
-They work diligently to fulfill the office needs for Mission IGC office.
+Christy Patton is the Mission IGC Registrar and Chrissie McGrath is the Mission IGC Receptionist.
+They work diligently to fulfill the office needs for the Mission IGC office.

 Barbara Jordan, Title 1 Remedial Specialist, works with individual students who need extra help in reading and/or math.

-Title I and Title VII Teacher Assistants are available to assist Mission IGC students, especially in the areas of reading and math, throughout the school day in the classrooms.
+Title I Teacher Assistants are available to assist Mission IGC students, especially in the areas of reading and math, throughout the school day in the classrooms.